theankitbansal/TCS_Ninja_Interview_Questions/README.md

 20. Write a program to check if a number is prime or not?

 A number is said to be the prime number if it is divisible by itself or 1.
 If the number is divisible by any other number then it is not a prime number.

+Code:

+public class Main {
+   static boolean primeNumberChecker(int number){
+       int i = 2;
+       boolean flag = false;
+       while (i <= number / 2) {
+         //Check if number is divisible by i if (number % i == 0) {
+           //set flag to true and breakout of the loop flag = true;
+           break;
+         }
+         i++;
+       }
+       if (!flag)
+         return true;
+       else
+        return false;
+   }
+ public static void main(String[] args) {
+   int numberToCheck = 11;
+   //Call the function and store the result boolean result = primeNumberChecker(numberToCheck);
+   //Check if result is true then number is prime if (result)
+     System.out.println(numberToCheck + " is a prime number.");
+   else
+     System.out.println(numberToCheck + " is not a prime number.");
+ }
+}
+Take a boolean variable as and set it to by default false.

+Start the loop from 2 because a number is always divisible by 1.

+Now check if the number is divisible by any other number.

+If the number is divisible by the other number then set the flag variable as true and break the loop.

+Now check if a flag is true means the number is not a prime number.

+Time Complexity: Loop is running only half times of number so the time complexity would be O(n).
+Space Complexity: O(1)

+21. Write a recursive function to print the factorial of a number?

+The definition of a factor of a number n is the multiplication of all positive descending integers; the factor of n is represented by the symbol n!.

+Code:

+public class Factorial{
+   static long factorial(int number){
+      //Base condition when recursive call will stop if(number==0 || number == 1)
+           return 1;
+       return number * factorial(number-1);
+   }
+ public static void main(String[] args) {
+   //Number to calculate factorial int number = 10;
+  System.out.println(factorial(number));
+ }
+}
+Time Complexity: Time complexity would be O(n).
+Space Complexity: In each recursive call, it uses stack internally so space complexity would be O(n).

+22. Write a program to check if there exist a duplicate key in the array?

+import java.util.*;
+class Duplicate {
+   public static boolean checkDuplicate(int[] arr) {
+       // create a hashmap to store the occurrence of the number Map<Integer,Integer> container = new HashMap<>();
+      //Loop through the array
+       for(int i=0;i<arr.length;i++){
+           //Check if number already exist in the hashmap if(container.containsKey(arr[i])){
+               return true;
+           }
+           else
+               container.put(arr[i],1);
+       }
+       return false;
+   }
+   public static void main(String[] args){
+       //Input array
+       int []arr = {10,20,30,40,10};
+       System.out.println(checkDuplicate(arr));
+   }
+}
+Output:

+true
+To solve this problem we will use the HashMap.
+First, we will check if the key exists in the map or not if it exists means there is a duplicate key in the array.
+If the key does not exist in the array then we will put the key in the array with value 1.
+Keep doing this till the last element of the array.

+If key exists return false otherwise return true.

+Time Complexity: Time complexity would be O(n).
+Space Complexity: We are using additional space to keep a count of the occurrence of each number so space complexity would be O(n).

+23. Write a program to calculate the sum of diagonal of a matrix?

+Include only the total of the primary diagonal elements and the secondary diagonal elements that are not a part of the primary diagonal.

+class Solution {
+   public static int diagonalSum(int[][] matrix) {
+       int row=0,col,leftSum=0,rightSum=0,n=matrix.length;
+       col=n-1;
+       while(row<n){
+          //Calculate sum of left diagonal
+           leftSum += matrix[i][i];
+           //Check if row and column are not same if(row!=col)
+               //Calculate the sum of right diagonal
+               rightSum += matrix[i][j];
+               //update row and col
+           row++;
+           col--;
+       }
+       return (leftSum + rightSum);
+   }
+   public static void main(String []args){
+       //Input matrix
+       int [][]matrix = {{10,20,30},
+                     {40,50,60},
+                     {70,80,90}};
+       int result = diagonalSum(matrix);
+       System.out.println(result);
+   }
+}
+Output:

+250
+Take two variables to store the sum of the left and right diagonal.

+Take two pointers row, col to traverse the matrix.
+If row and col are equal then we have to add that element only once either in leftSum or rightSum.

+Time Complexity: O(n), as we are running a loop to n times.
+Space Complexity: O(1)

+24. Write a program to check if given number is palindrome or not?

+When a number reads the same both forward and backward, it is a palindrome.